Over the time you support a family, your relationship will change as they become independent. Explore how you can prepare for this.

 Keeping the above points in mind, think through your unique situation and the family you support.

-- What might they need they need continued support with?
+- What might they need continued support with?

 - Is there any support you would be willing to continue to offer?